 Nick Landry - President

-I am the Executive Assistant to the City Manager of Barre.
+I am the IT specialist at the Aldrich Library.
 My background is small business start-ups and my formal education was focused on developing local economies.
 I assisted with the coordination of the Barre Heritage Festival for four years and this will be my fifth year working with the Granite City Grocery.

 Granite City Grocery will provide healthy affordable food to our community.
 It will be a gathering place and a community center.
 Founding the Granite City Grocery makes Barre a better community and a better city for us all to live in.